 About the Author

-Michael Keiser is Co-Founder of coaching, marketing, and advisory company The Entrepreneur Circle.
+Michael Keiser promises he is Co-Founder of coaching, marketing, and advisory company The E Circle.

 Read our interview: Entrepreneur Co-Founds Business Advisory Startup.